Zenith Z-89: Description

 The computer has two small card cages inside the cabinet on either side of the CRT, each of which accept up to three Benton Harbor Bus-compatible expansion cards.
 Upgrade cards available for this included disk controller cards (see below), a 16 KB RAM card that upgrades the standard 48 KB RAM to 64 KB, a RAM memory card accessible as a ramdrive using a special driver (above the Z80's 64 KB memory limit) and a multi-serial card providing extra RS-232 ports.
-The 2 MHz Z80 could be upgraded to 4 MHz.
+The 2 MHz Z80 can be upgraded to 4 MHz.

+The computer supports the Kansas City standard for tape storage.
 In 1979, prior to Zenith's purchase of Heath Company, Heathkit designed and marketed this computer in kit form as the Heath H89, assembled as the WH89, and without the floppy but with a cassette interface card as the H88.
 (Prior to the Zenith purchase, the Heathkit model numbers did not include the dash).

 Heath/Zenith also made a serial terminal, the H19/Z-19, based on the same enclosure (with a blank cover over the diskette drive cut-out) and terminal controller.
 The company offered an upgrade kit to convert the terminal into a full H89/Z-89 computer.
+These systems were among the first available that supported ANSI escape sequences (sequences similar to the VT52 were also supported).
+Graphics was limited to 33 block/box drawing characters along with reverse video.
+The 25th line did not scroll with the others.

 Another configuration, the Z-90, changes the floppy drive controller from the hard-sectored controller (max 100 kB) to a soft-sectored controller that supports double-sided, double density, 96 tpi drives with a capacity of 640 kB.
 It also came standard with 64 KB of RAM.

 There were several external drive systems available for the H89/Z-89.